msaaddev/create-next-pwa/readme.md

 A **cross-platform Node.js based CLI tool** that creates **Progressive Web App (PWA)** with **Next.js**.
 You can also integrate **tailwind** with the Next.js PWA using this CLI with a single command.

+>Note: If you are on Windows, either use Command Prompt or Powershell to run the CLI.

 ## 🎯 Features

 - Generates boilerplate code for **Next.js PWA** with a single command